 Office HoursBy appointment

-“Students have been at the center of USM’s research computing units since 1997.
-With the advent of Information and Innovation, 30 to 40 students are engaged in research, development and commercialization activities, ranging from bioinformatics, to health information systems, to intelligent systems to cyber security.
+“Students have been at the center of USM’s research computing Research Computing Group (RCG) units since 1997.
+At the RCG, 30 to 40 students are engaged in research, development and commercialization activities, ranging from bioinformatics, to health information systems, to intelligent systems to cyber security.
 Computer Science and Information Communications Technology students are consistently hired in high-paying and meaningful jobs throughout Maine and beyond.”

 - Glenn Wilson, Associate Research Professor and Director of Information and Innovation